YetAnotherNerd/whatlastgenre/README.md

 for you without fully banning them like with the blacklist option.
 Tags listed here will get an initial score offset and a score multiplier bonus of `+/-0.2`, to modify their score offset even more, just mention them more then once.

+### filters
+Use this to filter specific groups from genres.
+* country: filters countries, cities and nationalities
+* label: filters label names
+* year: filters years, like 80s or 1980

 ## Usage